-Monterey County Parks: Includes Lake San Antonio, Lake Nacimiento, Jacks Peak, Toro Park, San Lorenzo Park, Royal Oaks, Manzanita, and Laguna Seca (excluding racetrack– see below)
+Includes Lake San Antonio, Lake Nacimiento, Jacks Peak, Toro Park, San Lorenzo Park, Royal Oaks, and Manzanita.

 Requiring two weeks ahead notice for film permits.
 Also projects involving some ITC and full street closures require a lengthy lead time (up to 30 days).
 Parking of production vehicles in downtown Carmel may need to be limited near production site due to parking constraints.
 “Off-season” (non-summer months and non-holiday weekends) is best time for filming in Carmel.